Women’s Coastal Pilgrimage

 “Not all who wander are lost.” - J.R.R.
 Tolkien

-• Over four days we’ll follow a section of the South West Coast Path, walking between 6–8 miles a day.
-We’ll carry what we need, camp close to the sea, and live simply.
+• Over four days we’ll follow a section of the South West Coast Path, walking between 5-7 miles a day.

-Our meeting point will be in the centre of Helston (where there are long stay car parks) and we will travel together to our starting point on the coast path.
-You will be dropped off at our meeting point in Helston centre at the end of our walk.
+Our meeting point will be in the centre of Helston (where there are long stay car parks) and we will travel together via taxi to our starting point on the coast path.
+You will be dropped off at our meeting point in our chosen Helston car park at the end of our walk.

 • Walking & exploration of the Lizard Peninsula’s wild coastline